-2. Two external nodes lying in two different components of F are adjacent: augmenting path let C be the found cycle.
+3. Two external nodes x, y in the same component in F are adjacent: let C be the found cycle.
 It is possible to move the edges in M around C so that the cycle contraction lemma can be used => reduced graph G'

-Edmonds algorithm - cntd
+Edmonds algorithm - contd